Joshua-Vankayalapati/My-Movie/README.md

     • The learner should also implement automation testing before the application enters the CI/CD pipeline.
     • The learner should use Git branching to do basic automation testing of the application in it separately.
     • The learner should make a rich frontend of the application, which is user- friendly and easy for the user to navigate through the application.
-    • There will be two portals in the application, namely admin and user portal.
+    • There will be two portals in the application, namely admin and user portal

 Admin Portal:
 It deals with all the backend data generation and product information.
 The admin user should be able to:
     • Add or remove different genres to or from the application to build a rich product line
     • Edit movie details like name, ticket price, language, description, and show timings to keep it aligned to the current prices
-    • Enable or disable the movie shows from the application User Portal:
+    • Enable or disable the movie shows from the application

+User Portal:
 It deals with the user activities.
 The end-user should be able to:
     • Sign-in to the application to maintain a record of activities